ThomasMiras/Bookmakerspy/README.md

 * 1_bookmakerspy_data_collection.ipynb</br>
   The first notebook aims at collecting data from the sources and making the necessary adjustments to obtain a dataset that contains match and players stats.</br>
 * 2_bookmakerspy_preprocessing_dataviz.ipynb</br>
   The second notebooks aims at pre-processing the dataset by removing, grouping or adding variables for example.
-We also replaced each features row of the dataset obtained in the first notebook by the mean of the 3 past matches.The methodology is explained in more details throughout the notebook.
+We also replaced each features row of the dataset obtained in the first notebook by the mean of the 3 past matches.
+The methodology is explained in more details throughout the notebook.
 An exploration process via visualization is also detailed.
 * 3_bookmakerspy_modelisation.ipynb</br>
-The third notebook contains the dimenion reduction step, as well as the experimentations on various models.
+The third notebook contains the dimension reduction step, as well as the experimentations on various models.
 It also thoroughly details an approach tested in terms of betting strategy.
 ## Members of the team
+Mariella DE CROUY CHANEL</br>
 Thomas MIRAS</br>
-Mariella DE CROUY CHANEL</br>
 Landry TAYAYA</br>
 ## Our mentors from Datascientest.com
 Thibault</br>